 • Strong brand recognition

-• High email deliverability and comprehensive analytics
+• High email deliverability and detailed analytics

 • Plenty of automation workflow templates